-People can also exercise influence (in law this is called, undo influence) by manipulating vulnerable individuals into changing their wills.
-In these cases the manipulator becomes the sole or main beneficiary.
-This complicates matters even more because the deceased is no longer available to provide evidence as to his or her intentions.
+People can also exercise influence (in law, this is called undue influence) by manipulating vulnerable individuals into changing their wills.
+In these cases, the manipulator becomes the sole or main beneficiary.
+This complicates matters even more because the deceased is no longer available to provide evidence about their intentions.
 Courts must attempt to determine what the decease wanted from other evidence.

-The deceased was 79 years old and had been living at home when she suffered from a brain hemorrhage.
-In the hospital they operated to relieve pressure on the brain.
+The deceased was 79 years old and lived at home when she suffered from a brain hemorrhage.
+In the hospital, they operated to relieve pressure on the brain.
 While in hospital, shortly after the operation, she executed a new power of attorney and will.
 A lawyer attended the hospital and took instructions to prepare the will.
 As the deceased was weak and could barely talk, the lawyer also relied on the son's instructions.

 Following the evidence, the judge concluded that several factors gave rise to concerns about the deceased's capacity.
-In addition, while ultimately he did not decide on the issue of undo influence, he cited factors that raised concerns about the son's actions.
+While ultimately he did not decide on undue influence, he cited factors that raised concerns about the son's actions.
 He cited the following concerns:

 The defendant produced nine witnesses to provide evidence that the deceased had been competent when she executed the documents.
 However, the judge rejected all of their evidence because it was not specific enough to satisfy the test outlined above.
 The judge rejected most of the son's evidence, specifically citing his testimony stating that he knew nothing of the joint bank account when shortly after the deceased's death, he transferred all the funds to his own account.
 The judge spent some time reviewing the circumstances around the act of making the deceased's bank account a joint account with her son and his wife.
 The account card showed the deceased's as an "X".
 While the person who witnessed the card testified it was her signature, she could not recall signing.